Computing higher Leray-Serre spectral sequences of towers of fibrations: Higher Leray--Serre spectral sequences in a simplicial framework

-The first motivating example of Matschke's work~\cite{matschke2013successive} consists in spectral systems defined from \emph{towers of fibrations}, that is, sequences of fibrations such that the total space of each is the base of the previous one:
+The first motivating example of Matschke's work~\cite{matschke2013successive} consists in higher spectral sequences defined from \emph{towers of fibrations}, that is, sequences of fibrations such that the total space of each is the base of the previous one:

-In this situation, as the usual goal of computation is the homology $H(E_0)$ of the total space of the upper fibration, one typically applies several times the Serre spectral sequence~\cite{Ser51}, assuming that the homology of $G_0, \ldots,G_{m-1}$ and $B$ is known.
-Leaving aside extension problems, one can think to determine $H(E_{m-1})$ from $H(B)$ and $H(G_{m-1})$ via a first Serre spectral sequence, using then a second Serre spectral sequence to try to determine $H(E_{m-2})$ from $H(E_{m-1})$ and $H(G_{m-2})$, and so on.
-A suitably defined spectral system over the poset $D(\Z^m)$ represents a unified framework ``containing'' all these spectral sequences and offering a larger number of connections to the limit $H(E_0)$.
-Moreover, the $2$-page of the spectral system satisfies a formula which beautifully generalizes that of Serre's spectral sequence for a fibration $G \rightarrow E \rightarrow B$, whose $2$-page can be expressed in terms of the homologies of the fiber $G$ and the base $B$ and converges to the homology of the total space $E$.
-Let us state here the result in the topological framework, as presented in \cite[Theorem~5.1]{matschke2013successive}; in Section \ref{sec:second_page} we will prove an analogous result in our simplicial framework .
+In this situation, as the usual goal of computation is the homology $H_*(E_0)$ of the total space of the upper fibration, one typically applies several times the Leray--Serre spectral sequence~\cite{Ser51}, assuming that the homology of $G_0, \ldots,G_{m-1}$ and $B$ is known.
+Leaving aside extension problems, one can think to determine $H_*(E_{m-1})$ from $H_*(B)$ and $H_*(G_{m-1})$ via a first Leray--Serre spectral sequence, using then a second Leray--Serre spectral sequence to try to determine $H_*(E_{m-2})$ from $H_*(E_{m-1})$ and $H_*(G_{m-2})$, and so on.
+A suitable higher spectral sequence, defined over the poset $D(\Z^m)$, represents a unified framework ``containing'' all these spectral sequences and offering a larger number of connections to the limit $H_*(E_0)$.
+Moreover, the $2$-page of the higher spectral sequence satisfies a formula which beautifully generalizes that of Serre for a fibration $G \rightarrow E \rightarrow B$, whose $2$-page can be expressed in terms of the homologies of the fiber $G$ and the base $B$ and converges to the homology of the total space $E$.
+Let us state here the result in the topological framework, as presented in \cite[Theorem~5.1]{matschke2013successive}; in Section \ref{sec:second_page} we will prove an analogous result in our simplicial framework.

 \begin{theorem} Consider a tower of $m$ fibrations of topological spaces, in the sense of Serre.
-There exists an associated spectral system over $D(\Z^m)$ with $2$-page
+There exists an associated higher spectral sequence over $D(\Z^m)$ with $2$-page

-with $P\=(p_1,\ldots ,p_{m})\in \Z^m$ and $p_0\= n-p_1 -\cdots -p_m$, which under suitable hypotheses (see \cite{matschke2013successive}) converges to $H(E_0)$. \end{theorem}
+with $P\=(p_1,\ldots ,p_{m})\in \Z^m$ and $p_0\= n-p_1 -\cdots -p_m$, which under suitable hypotheses (see \cite{matschke2013successive}) converges to $H_*(E_0)$. \end{theorem}